Grand Canyon visits White and Utah Valley - WTOP News

 Orem, Utah; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Utah Valley plays Grand Canyon after Tahlia White scored 23 points in Utah Valley’s 99-55 victory against the Seattle U Redhawks.
+BOTTOM LINE: Utah Valley hosts Grand Canyon after Tahlia White scored 23 points in Utah Valley’s 99-55 win against the Seattle U Redhawks.

 The Wolverines are 8-1 in home games.
-Utah Valley ranks third in the WAC in team defense, giving up 59.1 points while holding opponents to 38.4% shooting.
+Utah Valley is fourth in the WAC scoring 65.7 points while shooting 38.5% from the field.

-The Antelopes are 7-0 against WAC opponents.
-Grand Canyon ranks eighth in the WAC with 30.7 rebounds per game led by Laura Erikstrup averaging 7.1.
+The Antelopes are 7-0 in conference games.
+Grand Canyon ranks sixth in the WAC with 8.6 offensive rebounds per game led by Laura Erikstrup averaging 2.5.

-Utah Valley scores 65.7 points, 8.8 more per game than the 56.9 Grand Canyon allows.
-Grand Canyon has shot at a 49.3% rate from the field this season, 10.9 percentage points greater than the 38.4% shooting opponents of Utah Valley have averaged.
+Utah Valley’s average of 5.8 made 3-pointers per game this season is just 0.4 more made shots on average than the 5.4 per game Grand Canyon gives up.
+Grand Canyon averages 7.6 made 3-pointers per game this season, 0.3 more makes per game than Utah Valley allows.

-The Wolverines and Antelopes square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: White is scoring 10.6 points per game with 3.3 rebounds and 2.2 assists for the Wolverines.
-Ally Criddle is averaging 7.2 points and 1.6 steals over the past 10 games.
+TOP PERFORMERS: White is averaging 10.6 points and 2.5 steals for the Wolverines.
+Ally Criddle is averaging 7.2 points over the last 10 games.

-Erikstrup is averaging 15.5 points and 7.1 rebounds for the Antelopes.
-Alyssa Durazo-Frescas is averaging 3.0 made 3-pointers over the last 10 games.
+Erikstrup is scoring 15.5 points per game with 7.1 rebounds and 1.0 assist for the Antelopes.
+Trinity San Antonio is averaging 13.8 points, 4.3 assists and two steals over the past 10 games.

 LAST 10 GAMES: Wolverines: 7-3, averaging 62.1 points, 33.8 rebounds, 12.5 assists, 13.4 steals and 3.5 blocks per game while shooting 35.9% from the field.
 Their opponents have averaged 61.3 points per game.